CORRELATIONS

 Correlations can show a link or relationship between variables, but as you can see from the above examples, these links may be meaningless and have no cause-and-effect connection.

-An experiment isolates and manipulates the independent variable to observe its effect on the dependent variable and controls the environment so that extraneous variables may be eliminated.
+An experiment isolates and manipulates the independent variable to observe its effect on the dependent variable, and controls the environment to eliminate extraneous variables.
 Experiments establish cause and effect.
-A correlation identifies variables and looks for a relationship between them.
-An experiment tests the effect that an independent variable has upon a dependent variable, but a correlation looks for a relationship between two variables.
+A correlation identifies variables and assesses the relationship between them.
+An experiment tests the effect of an independent variable on a dependent variable, whereas a correlation examines a relationship between two variables.
 This means that the experiment can predict cause and effect (causation).
-Still, a correlation can only predict a relationship, as another extraneous variable that is not known about may be involved.
+Still, a correlation can only indicate a relationship; another unknown extraneous variable may be involved.

 TYPES OF CORRELATIONS